 Organisations, big and small perform better when they have a clear vision, a sound purpose, relevant values, an engaging personality, identifiable capabilities and a tangible competitive advantage.
-These are critical issues for the personal branding, product branding and personal branding work I complete.
+These are critical issues for personal branding, product branding and personal branding strategies.
+They also inform marketing strategy and business strategy more broadly.

 Organisations, big and small perform better when they fully integrate their brand strategy and marketing strategy into their business plan, establishing a business that is focused on the customer and driven by their satisfaction.
 This is part of my philosophy with business planning and business advisory work.

-In 2019, all these strategies need to take into account both the online and offline environments, with most businesses requiring a digital marketing strategy addressing their website, e-commerce requirement and digital communication.
-This is where my e-marketing and e-commerce expertise are helpful.
+In 2019, all these strategies need to embrace the online and offline environments, with most businesses requiring a digital marketing strategy addressing their website, e-commerce requirement and digital communication.
+Services address:

-Mark Cuban, one of the worlds best known and most successful venture capitalists once highlighted the three critical questions he askes people looking for money.
+Mark Cuban, one of the world’s best known and most successful venture capitalists once highlighted the three critical questions he asks businesspeople looking for money.
 Those questions are:

 - Are you addressing the smallest possible market?